tklow94/BloggR/README.md

 # - Postgresql
   Postgresql is a program that allows me to easily create a relational database and view my data in clear and distinct tables.
 Assist with deploying to Heroku.

-# - Boostrap
+# - Bootstrap
   Ability to dispatch easy to customize, ready to use, and professional styling components.
 Helped speed up production of my application.

 # Features
 ---